plokhotnyuk/jsoniter-scala/README.md

 Initially, this library was developed for requirements of real-time bidding in ad-tech and goals are simple:
-- do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast without runtime-reflection, intermediate AST-trees, strings or events, with minimum allocations and copying
+- do parsing and serialization of JSON directly from UTF-8 bytes to your case classes and Scala collections and back but do it crazily fast without runtime-reflection, intermediate AST-trees, strings or hash maps, with minimum allocations and copying
 - do validation of UTF-8 encoding, JSON format and mapped values efficiently (fail fast approach) with clear reporting, do not replace illegally encoded characters of string values by placeholder characters
 - define classes, that will be instantiated during parsing, in _compile-time_ to minimize a probability of runtime issues,